1.5: Exploring Statistical Questions

 Looking Ahead: Designing a Statistical Study

-Next we will look at how to synthesis ideas of questions, sampling, and data collection into the framework of a statistical study.
+Next we will look at how to synthesize the ideas of questions, sampling, and data collection into the framework of a complete statistical study.